 Royal Botanic Garden Edinburgh

-The RBGE is a people-focused organisation.
-Core activities are diverse, and benefit hundreds of thousands of people here in Scotland through the provision of visitor attractions, education programmes and conservation work.
-RBGE increase access for wide audiences to horticulture, science, arts and heritage, whilst working to conserve Scotland's precious natural assets.
+As a people-focused organisation, RBGE’s core activities are diverse, and benefit hundreds of thousands of people here in Scotland through the provision of visitor attractions, education programmes and conservation work.
+RBGE increases access for wide audiences to horticulture, science, arts, and heritage, whilst working to conserve Scotland's precious natural assets.

 Funding from players provides vital support across activities in science research and conservation, horticulture, education, and public engagement.
-One valuable project made possible with players’ support is the Edible Garden.
-This is a community-focused project that promotes growing and eating healthy food, with a team of volunteers who provide support and mentoring for people to grow their own vegetables, salads and fruits but lack basic horticultural skills.
+One valuable project made possible with players’ support is the Edible Garden, in Edinburgh.
+This is a community-focused project that promotes growing and eating healthy food, with a team of volunteers who provide support and mentoring for people to grow their own vegetables and fruits but lack basic horticultural skills.
 The Demonstration Garden at the Botanics has been transformed into a number of vegetable plots and fruit-growing areas for practical gardening experience, social activities and opportunities to share the produce.